EvilSquirrelGuy/GarminResinWidget/README.md

 * Venu 2/2+/2S
 * Venu 3/3S

+## Usage

+After setting up, you can refresh the data by tapping the screen (or start/stop button), or invalidate the cache by holding the screen.
+Currently I don't have a good way of figuring out a perfect system for non-touchscreen devices, but I'm sure I'll get there one day!

+Warning! – After invalidating the cache, you will *not be able to* see any resin data until the watch is able to connect to the internet again!
+Don't do it when you're offline :)

+You can configure the cache retention duration in advanced settings.

 ## Setup

 This widget directly queries the HoYoLAB API, so you'll need to grab the following things: